Guide last updated by Balqees Khan, September 2025.

 Dashwood, A., et al. Wyatt & Dashwood’s European Union law.
 6th ed.
 2011 Hart

 Haltern, U. The Constitution of the European Union: A contextual analysis.
 1st ed.
-2025 Bloomsbury (e-book)
+2025 Bloomsbury (online only)

 Hofmann, H., et al. Administrative law and policy of the European Union.
 1st ed.
 2011 OUP